ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/15 IFUBL.md

 -   **const Bit\[4\]** *B1*: First memory bank to access.
 -   **const Bit\[4\]** *B2*: Second memory bank to access.
 -   **const UByte** *A*: Address, from the first bank, of the value to retrieve.
 -   **const UByte** *V*: Unsigned value to compare the retrieved value to, or address from the second bank of the value to retrieve.
 -   **const UByte** *C*: Type of comparison to perform.
 -   **const UShort** *E*: Amount to jump if the comparison does not hold.

 #### Description

-This is similar to the [IFUB][] opcode, but it allows a jump of more than 0xFF if the comparison does not hold.
+This is similar to the [IFUB](14 IFUB.md) opcode, but it allows a jump of more than 0xFF if the comparison does not hold.
 This opcode is used if the 'if' block will be longer than 0xFF.

-  [IFUB]: 14%20IFUB.md "wikilink"